sinovic/CheatSheets/Modern-Dev-Workflow-Gulp-Node/ReadMe.md

 **4.** in head of *index.html* add `<script src=“/temp/scripts/Vendor.js”></script>`

-**5.** To set an image to lazyload, add the class 'lazy-load' and change 'src'/'srcset' to 'data-src'/'data-srcset'. e.g.:
+**5.** To set an image to lazyload, add the class `lazy-load` and change `src or srcset` to `data-src' or 'data-srcset`. e.g.:

 `<img class=“lazyload” data-srcset=“image1.jpg 160w, image2.jpg 320w”>`

-**6.** For background images, add 'lazyload' class to the html element.
-Then in the css assign the background image in a 'lazyloaded' class.
+**6.** For background images, add `lazyload` class to the html element.
+Then in the css assign the background image in a `lazyloaded` class.
 This class will be added to the html element when the window scrolls close to the element. e.g.

 ```css
 .testimonials {